 TYPE OF BIKE

 A ship-shape mountain bike is essential for the remoteness and terrain.
 Riders should ideally have basic mechanical skills and carry a tool kit.
-E-mountain bikes with sufficient battery capacity are also suitable, however, riders should be fit enough to complete the ride in the event of a technical hitch.
+Officially, e-bikes are not allowed on the Timber Trail.

 MAPS & NAVIGATION

 Although the trail is well signposted, carrying a map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc.

 The Timber Trail passes through a sub-alpine environment with a highpoint of 971m above sea level – it can get surprising cold around Pureora summit.
 It is vital that visitors check the forecast and track conditions before they set off, and take warm clothing and wet weather gear regardless of the forecast.

 Once you reach the trailheads, you’ve missed your chance to stock-up your lunchbox, so be sure to take plenty of food with you.
 Water supplies can be topped up along the way, where indicated.
 Trail lodges provide meals as specified when you book.